-'Call of Duty', the stalwart video game veteran, turns 20
+'Call Of Duty', The Stalwart Video Game Veteran, Turns 20

-James Spratt recalls dashing home from school as a teenager to band together online with friends to do battle in "Call of Duty", the global video game juggernaut that never gets old.
+(MENAFN- Jordan Times) SAN FRANCISCO - James Spratt recalls dashing home from school as a teenager to band together online with friends to do battle in“Call of Duty”, the global video game juggernaut that never gets old.

 The franchise deployed by Activision Blizzard 20 years ago helped define the military shooter game genre, winning millions of fans and raking more than $30 billion.